ScintillaLuz/scintillaluz.github.io/_projects/2018-12-24-bandcamp-gift-cards.md

 ## Art Direction
 We wanted to commission original artworks for the cards, and having them work on the subject of music listening / music genres.
 I gathered some names looking at my Instagram illustration saves, and reached out to started a collaboration.

-**The brief was to create a design that would feel like a pattern, but in an organic without, without using a strict grid.** Each of them had to come up with two illustrations, one with darker tones, and one with ligther ones.
+**The brief was to create a design that would feel like a pattern, but in an organic way, without using a strict grid.** Each of them had to come up with two illustrations, one with darker tones, and one with ligther ones.
 I suggested a couple of different musical moods and genres to each, trying to align with what I feel was their style.

 We ended up with 12 illustrations (guess which one was the metal one!):